Chapter 8 - Multivariate Failure Times

 # 2. Bivariate marginal Cox model (Diabetic Retinopathy Study)

-# 3. Multistate endpoints (TOPCAT trial)
+# 3. Multiple-endpoint analysis (TOPCAT trial)

 ###############################################################################